 For those of you that don’t know, I founded Hybrid Audio Technologies in 2004.
-I’ve been attending CES in one form or another for my company for the last twelve years, and probably 5-6 times even before then as an invitee, industry affiliate, or factory team competitor.
+I’ve been attending CES in one form or another for my company for the last twelve years.
+It is probably 5-6 times even before, as an invitee, industry affiliate, or factory team competitor.
 Yes, the early years were great!
 I was shuttled around town, sometimes even in a limousine, bought dinners, and had ample time to gamble.
 Plenty of time in between to talk to vendors about a new and upcoming product that I wanted to have in my competition vehicle.
-But as I became an industry member, and attending to my own company, things changed.
-Boy did the luster wear off quickly.
+But as I became an industry member and attending to my own company, things changed.
+Boy did the luster wears off quickly.
 Allow me to tell you the story of CES 2017, and basically every CES previous, through the eyes of an exhibitor!

-A few minutes before 9 o’clock you finally arrive at the front door of your suite only to find that housekeeping hadn’t been in there yet to vacuum the previous day’s set-up activities.
+A few minutes before 9 o’clock, you finally arrive at the front door of your suite only to find that housekeeping hadn’t been in there yet to vacuum the previous day’s set-up activities.
 Thank God you dragged the vacuum a half a mile.
-So, there you are, in dress slacks and a logoed mock neck shirt, with vacuum in hand, three minutes before the doors are to be open to greet guests.
-While your two super-zealous sales reps watch you vacuum.
+So, there you are, in dress slacks and a logoed mock neck shirt, with a vacuum in hand, three minutes before the doors are to be open to greet guests.
+In contrast, your two super-zealous sales reps watch you vacuum.

 The doors of the suite swing open at a decidedly late 9:15 AM, and you’re immediately met with an onslaught of domestic and international clients and prospective clients wanting to see the new Unity amplifiers you’ve spent the previous eighteen months designing.
 Others are there only for the gourmet donuts you smuggled past the CEA office.
 You gladly oblige.

 Somehow, the day blurs by rather quickly.
-About the only thing you can remember is a ‘lunch break’ around 2:30 PM, which consisted of a cardboard cheeseburger, something that emulated French fries, and a soft drink that cost $21 and change.
+You can remember the only thing is a ‘lunch break’ around 2:30 PM, which consisted of a cardboard cheeseburger, something that emulated French fries, and a soft drink that cost $21 and change.
 This was the only meal you had today, and yet, somehow, you’re not incredibly hungry.
 The only thing on your mind is the regrettable decision to wear dress shoes.

 The morning of day two plays out like an episode of Groundhog Day, except instead of throwing yourself in front of a bus, you will go back to the 29th-floor suite of hell, erm, I mean, your hospitality suite.
-The day plays over in identical fashion as the previous day, and every day of CES you’ve had since being a second-year rookie when the show was fantastical, people chauffeured you around and brought you meals, and you had time to play the tables.
+The day plays over identically as the previous day, and every day of CES you’ve had since being a second-year rookie when the show was fantastical, people chauffeured you around and brought you meals.
+You had time to play the tables.